Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Allows drone usage in designated areas only.
-Drone users must comply with all applicable laws, operate courteously, and hold $1 million liability insurance or current AMA membership.
+Allows drone usage only in designated areas with liability insurance or AMA membership requirement.
+Effective 2024.

 Restrictions